 This book explores the work of a wide range of American photographers attracted to jazz during the period 1900–60.
 It includes discussions of jazz as a visual subject, its attraction to different types of photographers and offers analysis of why and how they approached the subject in the way they did.
 While some of these photographers are widely recognized for their work, many African American photojournalists, studio photographers, early twentieth-century émigrés, the Jewish exiles of the 1930s and vernacular snapshots are frequently overlooked.
 Drawing on ideas from contemporary photographic theory backed up by extensive archival research, this book allows the reader to explore and understand twentieth-century jazz photography in both an engaging and comprehensive fashion.

-Alan Ainsworth is an independent scholar based in Edinburgh.
-He researches and writes mainly on jazz, jazz photography, history of photography, architecture, and design.
+Alan John Ainsworth is an independent scholar based in Edinburgh.
+He researches and writes on jazz, jazz photography, the history of photography, architecture, and design.

 Foreword by Darius Brubeck

 Chapter 2: Jazz writing and the photographic image

 Chapter 4: Expression in the jazz image

 Chapter 5: The Play of Gestures: Jazz in the Studio

 Chapter 6: Document and realism: early African American jazz photography